Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ![PixPin\_2026-06-02\_08-32-02](https://github.com/user-attachments/assets/36f48856-18df-491d-9da3-2466a98f3fc8)\
 _&#x46;igure 4：Connect to center_

-* Connect center: By clicking this button, the AlgPlatformViewer will manually by conneted to a selected center.
+* Connect center: By clicking this button, the AlgPlatformViewer will manually conneted to a selected center.
 This is for the case if the subnet routing doesn't support UDP broadcast discovery.

 ### 4.2 Depalletizing